Daniel 1:1-21 Comments by Stephen Ricker

 >What happened?

-* "At the end of the ten days they looked healthier and better nourished than any of the young men who ate the royal food.
+* Daniel 1:15-16 "At the end of the ten days they looked healthier and better nourished than any of the young men who ate the royal food.
 So the guard took away their choice food and the wine they were to drink and gave them vegetables instead."
-(15-16)

 * How much of a difference would ten days make?
 Any real difference would have taken at least a week.

-* God's blessing must have added to any effects that merely eating different foods.
-Jesus said, "Clean our hearts, not only the outside of the cups."
+* God's blessing on the young men must have had added to any effects that merely eating vegetables would have had.
+Jesus taught us to clean our hearts, not only the outside of the cups.
+(Matthew 23:25-26; Luke 11:37-41)

-* "Who may ascend the hill of the Lord?
+* Psalm 24:3-4 "Who may ascend the hill of the Lord?
 Who may stand in his holy place?
 He who has clean hands and a pure heart, who does not lift up his soul to an idol or swear by what is false."
-(Ps.
-24:3,4)

 * Believers in Jesus need to keep themselves pure even in the midst of the Babylon palace of corruption and sin.